nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-costly-mistake.markdown

 1. Never ever expose your key.
 2. Act swiftly upon receiving suspicious activities alert.
+3. Delete keys if you're not using them anymore.

 ## A glimpse of hope

 When I woke up this morning, I found another email from Amazon replying to my plea to refund or to cancel the excessive billing.
 They said they will monitor my account for 24 hours prior to submitting a refund request on my behalf.
 Crossing fingers now.

+**UPDATE September 11, 2014**

+Amazon just contacted me that as a one-time exception, they'll fully refund the bill! d=(´▽｀)=b